This release of MySQL has two known outstanding issues for Windows:

 floating-point value length.

-The functions listed in Creating Geometry Values Using MySQL-Specific Functions, previously accepted WKB arguments and returned WKB values.
+The functions listed in MySQL-Specific Functions That Create Geometry Values, previously accepted WKB arguments and returned WKB values.
 They now accept WKB or geometry arguments and return geometry values.

-The functions listed in Creating Geometry Values Using WKB Functions, previously accepted WKB arguments and returned geometry values.
+The functions listed in Functions That Create Geometry Values from WKB Values, previously accepted WKB arguments and returned geometry values.
 They now accept WKB or geometry arguments and return geometry values.
 (Bug #38990)

 mysqld_multi incorrectly passed